kulshekhar/ts-jest/website/docs/getting-started/options.md

 ### Introduction

-All `ts-jest` specific options are located under the `globals` of Jest config object in the `package.json` file of your project, or through a `jest.config.js`, or `jest.config.ts` file.
+All `ts-jest` specific options can be defined in Jest `transform` config object in the `package.json` file of your project, or through a `jest.config.js`, or `jest.config.ts` file.

 ```json